 - Jewelry curation: dropshipping and resale

 1. Handcrafted jewelry production: fine and one of a kind

 Handcrafting fine and one-of-a-kind (OOAK) jewelry can be one of the most involved yet personal and versatile of the production methods.

 Depending on materials and design, some methods of fine and OOAK jewelry production require specialized training/certification and expensive equipment.
 You may need to learn some of these methods, including:

 - Laser cutting

 - Gemstone setting

-If you’re not sure the route you want to go, consider starting with free online tutorials.
-Once you know which area you want to study, you can invest in paid classes or apprentice under an experienced craftsperson to expand your skill set.
+💎 Tip: Consider starting with free online tutorials to learn how to make jewelry.
+You can then upgrade to paid classes or apprentice under an experienced craftsperson to expand your skill set.